microsoft/LMChallenge/README.md

 ### 1. Command Line Interface

-This is the simplest way of using LMChallenge, and works if your model is implemented in any language supporting piped stdout/stdin.
+This is the simplest way of using LM Challenge, and works if your model is implemented in any language supporting piped stdout/stdin.
 See the [Getting Started](#getting-started) guide above, and the CLI help:

     lmc --help
     lmc run --help